 The end result is that these comfortable and attractive fins provide more power with less effort.

 The simple bungee spring strap makes for easy donning and doffing– it also features a large finger loop to make pulling it back effortless.
 Because it’s a spring strap, it automatically adjusts to changes in pressure!

-Available in a range of colours, the main offset of the Quattro Plus fins is that they’re pricier than other fins, but as far as simplicity and comfort are concerned, they’re some of the very best scuba diving fins on the market.
+Available in a range of colours, the main offset of the Quattro Plus fins is that they’re pricier than other fins, but as far as simplicity and comfort are concerned, they’re some of the highest quality scuba diving fins on the market.

-The simple bungee strap with quick releases makes for easy donning and doffing, whilst rubber anti-slip pads on the foot pocket provide a comfortable fit that suits most foot shapes.
+The bungee strap adjusts to pressure changes whilst the quick releases makes for easy donning and doffing.
+Rubber anti-slip pads on the foot pocket provide a comfortable fit that suits most foot shapes.

 Inspired by the structural frames used within race cars, the Atomic Bladefin’s unique design means that the top part of the foot pocket is actually part of a single structure that includes the frame rails.

 The lower half of the pocket; which is connected underneath, gives the wearer a feeling as if the fin is bolted to the foot, which creates an extra secure fit as well as providing maximum sensitivity between feet and fins.